stefanoborini/book-modelviewcontroller/source/00_introduction/01_introduction.rst

 protagonists in a different way, or add intermediate objects to gain more flexibility and satisfy peculiar use cases.

-This book is structured with the objective of justifying each new design variation with a practical need.
-We will go from the most trivial to more complex designs in a step-by-step fashion.
-The resulting organization will be as follows:
+This book is structured as follows:

-    - The first chapter will start from the simplest form of GUI with state, a Smart-UI, and refactor it progressively into a so-called “Traditional MVC”.
-We will then provide a formal definition of Traditional MVC components, detailing their roles and communication patterns.
+    - The first chapter will start from the simplest form of GUI with state: the Smart-UI.
+We will then progressively refactor Smart-UI into a “Traditional MVC”, followed by a definition of its components, roles, and communication patterns.

-    - Once equipped with nomenclature and an array of cases, the second chapter will introduce variations of Traditional MVC to address specific constraints.
+    - Once equipped with nomenclature, the second chapter will introduce variations of Traditional MVC to address specific constraints and practical needs.

     - The third chapter will expand the concept of MVC to hierarchical MVC schemes.

-    - In the fourth chapter we will focus on special collateral techniques that may emerge from a complex modern GUI
+    - In the fourth chapter we will focus on special collateral techniques that may emerge from a complex modern GUI.

     - In the fifth and final chapter, we will specifically focus on Web MVC and its implementations.

-All the example code here presented will be Python, using the excellent Qt4 toolkit though PyQt4.
-Qt provides pre-made mechanisms to address most of our needs, but in the upcoming code these mechanisms will occasionally be skipped on purpose to present a more general approach.
+All the example code here presented will be Python, using the excellent Qt4 toolkit through PyQt4.
+Qt provides pre-made mechanisms to address most of our needs, but in the upcoming code these mechanisms will occasionally be skipped on purpose to demonstrate a more general approach.

-The guidelines given here are a collection of design solutions, best practices, and experiments made available by countless blog posts and comments.
-This works collects, organizes and enriches those contributes to provide a single source of knowledge for those who want to understand MVC and its variations.